asterbot/asterbot.github.io/blogs/sleep_sort/index.md

 A computer with a single processor cannot actually run multiple threads "concurrently" as you might expect.
 It needs to keep switching between the steps of the threads.
 - The reason we require context switches is to ensure that when we run a thread, we *resume* it from the right point.
-- For example if you partially ran a thread, switched to another one and came back to run the original thread, you want to run it from where you left of.
+- For example if you partially ran a thread `thread1`, switched to another thread (call it `thread2`) and came back to run `thread1`, you want to run it from where you left of.
 - The way the OS keeps track of the "state" or "the place to resume from" is a data structure called the **Thread Control Block (TCB)**.
 You can just think of this as a high-level abstraction for now.
   - An important piece of information stored in the TCB is the **[Program Counter (PC)](https://en.wikipedia.org/wiki/Program_counter)** which is an indication of where in its code the thread has already reached.
-Every program maintains a PC to know what to execute next.
+Every sequential program maintains a PC to know what to execute next.

 Whenever a context switch happens between two threads $T_0\;$ and $T_1\;$, the following steps happen:
 1. Save the state of $T_0\;$ in a TCB